-African story-tellers tell stories about a clever spider named Anansi.
-Nobody wrote down these stories about Anansi the spider until about a hundred years ago, so we can’t know whether they are the same stories that people told in medieval West Africa or not.
-But they are traditional stories, and many people think that they are versions of stories that were told a very long time ago.
+African storytellers tell stories about a clever spider named Anansi.
+Nobody wrote down these stories about Anansi the spider until about a hundred years ago.
+Are these the same stories that people told in medieval West Africa?
+Nobody really knows.
+But they are traditional stories.
+Many people think these stories come from stories that were told a very long time ago.

 Do they come from Buddhist stories?

-One reason we think the stories were told for hundreds of years is that people told very similar stories in Central Africa and South Africa, so the people in those parts of Africa must have had time to learn the stories, or maybe the Bantu brought these stories with them when they traveled to Central Africa and South Africa about 400 AD.
-Possibly they are related to Buddhist Jataka Tales from India, which people first wrote down around 300 BC.
+Why do we think these stories are so old?
+Well, people told very similar stories in Central Africa and South Africa too.
+So the people in those parts of Africa must have had time to learn the stories.
+Or maybe the Bantu brought these stories with them when they traveled to Central Africa and South Africa about 400 AD.
+Possibly the Anansi stories are related to Buddhist Jataka Tales from India, which people first wrote down around 300 BC.

 Anansi stories come to America

-Certainly people were telling these Anansi stories in the 1700s AD, because many of the people who were forced to leave Africa and go to North America as slaves brought these stories with them, where they mixed with Cherokee stories and became known as the Br’er Rabbit stories.
+Certainly people were telling these Anansi stories in the 1700s AD.
+We know that because many of the people who were forced to leave Africa and go to North America as slaves brought these stories with them.
+In America, the African Anansi stories mixed with Cherokee stories and became known as Br’er Rabbit stories.
 Here are some stories about Anansi the Spider: